Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Control of these pests involves removal of their food source where possible.
 After that, insecticide treatment in common hiding areas such as in cracks, beneath plumbing fixtures, in basement or attics areas or any place that a problem is noted.
 The most effective way to treat for these pests is to apply a residual insecticide liquid such as Permacide P-1 as a pin (jet) stream to the areas mentioned above as well as all corners of all the rooms including those going from the floor to ceiling as well the area where the wall meets the ceiling.
 In addition, treat around window frames, door frames, baseboards moldings or any other possible harborage areas.
 Outside, consider applying the spray around window frames, door frames and along the foundation area where silverfish may enter.
-To treat in attics, use of a total release fogger such as Pro Control Plus which may help to eliminate silverfish or firebrats there.
+To treat in attics, use of a total release fogger such as Pro Control Plus which may help to eliminate exposed stages of silverfish or firebrats there.

 Because control of these insects is sometimes difficult, we recommend that two to three treatments be made at 30 day intervals.
 It is important to repeat the application at least one time after the initial application.

 We also offer Drione Dust as an option.
 Drione Dust may be applied to cracks and crevices, wall voids or behind areas where silverfish are a problem.
 Silverfish are not likely to return to treated areas.

 Finally, we offer two granular baits that control silverfish.
 One product that we offer is a bait product called Niban FG (long "i" as in eye).
 Niban FG Fine Granule Insect Bait comes packaged in a convenient 1 lb applicator pouch with a flip top.
 This product is a finely ground food bait treated with boric acid.
 The other bait product that will control silverfish is Maxforce Complete.
 This product is also weather resistant and contain the Hydramethylnon as the active ingredient.